 - Ensure that worksite(s) have sufficient supplies of soap, hand sanitizer, tissues, paper towels, and other items employees need to practice good hygiene, as well as products that employees can use to clean their own work areas.

 For additional guidance regarding COVID-19, please see OSHA’s COVID-19 Standards website, and OSHA’s posters stating how employers can reduce the risk of exposure to coronavirus, available at Ten Steps All Workplaces Can Take to Reduce Risk of Exposure to Coronavirus (English Version) and (Spanish Version).
-The World Health Organization has also issued Getting Your Workplace Ready for COVID-19 guidance, and the CDC has issued similar guidance.
+The World Health Organization has also issued Getting Your Workplace Ready for COVID-19 guidance.

 3. To minimize the risk of COVID-19 exposure in the workplace, can employers check employees’ temperatures or test employees for COVID-19?

 - Other Medical Examinations (e.g. COVID-19 testing, antibody testing, vaccines): The EEOC currently permits employers “to administer COVID-19 testing to employees before they enter the workplace to determine if they have the virus.”
 However, employers should consider the practical difficulties of such requirements (e.g. costs associated with daily testing, limited utility of negative test result that may change day to day, limited availability of COVID-19 testing kits of any type on a mass scale).If an employer chooses to test employees, the EEOC advises that employers use “accurate and reliable” tests, taking into account the Food and Drug Administration’s guidance regarding the accuracy and reliability of certain tests.
+The EEOC does not permit employers to require antibody tests before returning to the workplace.
 With regard to COVID-19 vaccinations (which are not yet available), the EEOC directs that employers covered by the Americans with Disabilities Act (ADA) or Title VII of the Civil Rights Act of 1964 may not, even in a pandemic, compel employees to be vaccinated without accounting for reasonable accommodations for medical conditions or religious beliefs.
 The EEOC recommends that employers simply encourage, as opposed to require, employees to obtain a vaccine, if available, during a pandemic.